top of page

 3. Combat Phase: If it is your second turn or later, you may choose one of your active Duelers to attack or use a Combat Ability:

-• Resolve the attack by rolling the appropriate die and subtracting the damage from the target’s Health.
+• Resolve the attack by rolling the appropriate die, calculating damage and subtracting the damage from the target’s Health.
 You can keep track of this on a piece of paper or using dice as damage counters.

-• Combat Abilities can be played instead of attacks and are denoted with this symbol:
+• Combat Abilities can be played instead of attacking.

-4. Draw: Draw one card from your deck to end your turn.
-Drawing a card is the last thing you should do and you cannot play that card until your next turn.
+4. Draw one card from your deck to end your turn.
+Drawing a card is the last thing you should do.

 🧩 Combat and Card Types

-Duelers: Your main combatants.
-Each has Health and either a Melee attack and/or Arcana attack.
-They may also have Action or Passive Abilities.
-They may be partnered or bonded to other cards for bonuses.
+Duelers: are your main combatants.
+Each has Health and either a Melee Attack and/or Arcana Attack.
+They may also have Combat or Passive Abilities.
+Dueler’s may be partnered or bonded to other cards for bonuses.
 Only when a Dueler is defeated do you lose an Arcane Point.
 If a Dueler has both Melee Attack and Arcana Attack, choose one to use.

 Creatures: Can only be played through a Dueler’s Soulbridge ability.
 Defeating a Creature does not count towards Victory.
-When a creature is defeated, they are discarded and no Arcane Points are taken from the player.
+When a Creature is defeated, they are discarded and no Arcane Points are taken from the player.
+You cannot attach a creature to a Dueler without the Soulbridge ability.

 Civ.
-Cards: Passive bonuses while in play.
+Cards: These grant passive bonuses while in play.
 Each player may only have one Civ. card active each at a time.
 You may use your Support Phase to replace your current Civ.
 Some players have an ability that destroys your opponent’s Civ. card.
+Your Civ. bonus is not applied to the other team.

 Defeated cards (Duelers, Creatures, Civ., Arcana, Relics) go to the discard pile.